jimahlstrom/HL2IOBoard/README.md

   * Look for 0.5 * supply voltage at J3 pin 1.
   * Look for a 5.0 volt 500 Hz square wave at Sw5.
   * Look for a supply voltage 250 Hz square wave at Sw12.

+Connector J6 has MOSFETs that short the pin to ground.
+To test, connect a DC voltage of 3.3 to 16 volts to one end of a resister of a few thousand ohms.
+Connect the other end to an oscilloscpe, and use this end to probe J6 pins 1 to 7.
+You should see the same signal as on J4 but with reverse polarity.

 ## Design of the IO Board Hardware
 The IO board is a four-layer PCB.
 Rather large parts are used, with none smaller than 0805 (2012 metric).
 It is designed to be easy to solder at home.
 It is only necessary to mount the parts you plan to use.